Just Ask’s carer initiative may help change the landscape of home care

 Should a service user cancel a visit, Just Ask’s care team are still paid for the time where a gap appears in their rota.
 However, this time won’t be wasted as it allows for the most exciting element of the new initiative to take place:

 Steve adds a little more detail about the affordability of this initiative.
-“I introduced this scheme after performing a detailed analysis of our current finances and whether its introduction would be affordable and sustainable.
+“I introduced this scheme after performing a detailed analysis of our current finances and whether its introduction is affordable and sustainable.
 Just Ask is a community interest company and, therefore, our finances are of interest to the local community and any profits that we make from trading are reinvested into initiatives that benefit it.
 We are totally sustainable and without the need for any loans or grants; this has been the case since the business changed to a community interest company in 2014”.

 He goes on to add how the new scheme has been received.
-“The support for our new initiative from our ‘self-funding’ service users and family members has been overwhelmingly positive, with many saying that the minimal cost incurred by a cancellation fee, is massively outweighed by the benefit of having unexpected companionship visits for their loved ones”.
-Steve goes on to explain that these visits offer another benefit as well; “Our support workers have been hugely lifted by the positive effects that their companionship visits have on the service users they visit.
+“The support for our initiative from our ‘self-funding’ service users and family members has been overwhelmingly positive, with many saying that the minimal cost incurred by a cancellation fee, is massively outweighed by the benefit of having unexpected companionship visits for their loved ones”.
+Steve goes on to explain that these visits offer another benefit as well; “Our carers have been hugely lifted by the positive effects that their companionship visits have on the service users they visit.
 Many have commented that seeing the smiles on a service user’s face and how their spirits were lifted has made their job even more enjoyable and worthwhile”.

 Areas that we provide services to:

-Skipton - Embsay - Carleton - Bradley - Gargrave
+- Bradley - Gargrave

 Just Ask has recently changed its name from Just Ask Domestic Services to Just Ask Care and Support.
 It was felt that the new name more accurately describes the range of services that are available to our service users.